Nisville, the Jazzfestival in Serbia

 Nisville, a family festival

-The festival is blissfully commercial-free, advertising is hardly present.
+The festival is blissfully commercial-free, and advertising is hardly present.
 Giga burgers, barbecued on the spot, will set you back 200 dinars (€ 1.50).
 The size is three times that of a Big Mac, and the taste is, in my view, at least ten times as good.

-Tickets Jazzfestival Nisville
+Tickets Jazzfestival Nashville

 The beer is ridiculously cheap.
-Yet you hardly see any drunks on the premises, even at the neighbouring wine festival where for 500 dinars (€ 3.75), you can drink unlimited Serbian wines throughout the night.
+Yet you hardly see any drunks on the premises, even at the neighbouring wine festival, where you can drink unlimited Serbian wines for 500 dinars (€ 3.75) throughout the night.

 The tickets are a bargain.